tgross/blog.0x74696d.com/src/content/posts/2013-07-17-session-store-design.md

 ---
-layout: post
+categories:
+- security
+date: 2013-07-17T00:00:00Z
-title: "Session Store Design"
+title: Session Store Design
-category: security
+slug: session-store-design
 ---

 After my talk on DynamoDB a few weeks ago, one of the guys from Basho sent me an email and told me I should check out Riak.
 So in order to have a project to mess around with it, I decided to work up a session store for Flask.
 Session stores are one of the use cases called out on Basho's site, so I figured that'd be a good experiment.
 I'll talk about that project in a later post.
 Today I want to talk about the session design and about data stores for sessions.